mosdragon/site_builder/content/home/about.md

 # Biography
 Osama Sakhi is currently a Master's student at Georgia Tech studying Computational Science & Engineering.
 He previously graduated from Georgia Tech in Spring 2017 with a Bachelor's Degree in Computer Science.

-Recently, he's become interested in educational outreach programs.
 In Summer 2018, he became an Instructor for two courses offered by [Duke TIP](https://tip.duke.edu/).
-Read more about his experiences [here](/post/teaching_at_tip/).
+Read more about his experiences [here](/post/teaching/).

+He's currently applying for PhD programs in Computer Science, with an intended specialization in Computer Vision.